oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 - Logically, a graph contains :math:`|V|` vertices and :math:`|E|` edges.
-  Vertex, edge and :capterm:`graph` :capterm:`attributes <Attribute>` may have its own data type and a set of allowed operations.
+  Vertex, edge and :capterm:`graph` :capterm:`attributes <Attribute>` may have different data types and a set of allowed operations.

 - Physically, a graph :capterm:`topology` can be organized in :capterm:`CSR <CSR data>` and others data formats.